odedva/RegistrationPlatform/README.md

 ##### Most of these parameters can be (and better be for security issues) automatically configured via environment variables, see env names in the file.

-##### Currently, there are no verifications of these parameters, so making something wrong might cause issues or fatal errors
+##### Currently, there are no verifications of these parameters, so making something wrong might cause issues or fatal errors.

 ### RUNNING